climateinteractive/enroads-guide/docs/guide/buildings_elec.rst

 Examples
 --------

 * Increase in public interest for replacing oil and gas heating furnaces in buildings with electric heating systems.
+In as a business as usual scenario, electricity primarily comes from coal and gas.

 * Research and development into various electric motors and systems than could enable wind and solar to replace oil and gas fired industrial facilities.